John Joseph Mathews

-Early life and education
+Early life and family

-Mathews was born at Pawhuska, Oklahoma as the only surviving son of five children of William Shirley and Eugenia (Girard) Mathews.
-His banker father was part Osage, the son of John Allan Mathews, a noted trader, and Sarah Williams, the mixed-race daughter of A-Ci'n-Ga, a full-blood Osage, and "Old Bill" Williams, a noted missionary and later Mountain Man who lived with the Osage.
+Mathews was born in Pawhuska, Indian Territory, on November 16, 1894, to William Shirley Mathews and Pauline Eugenia Girard, one of eight children.
+Three of his siblings died before adulthood.
+He had one older sister and three younger sisters who survived to adulthood.
+William Shirley Mathews was the son of John Allen Mathews, a blacksmith who settled among the Osage circa 1840 and later founded Oswego, Kansas, and Sara Williams.
+Sara was the daughter of A-Ci'n-Ga, an Osage woman, and William S. Williams.
 Because the Osage had a patrilineal kinship system, the Mathews descendants were excluded from belonging to one of the tribe's clans, as their Osage ancestry was through the maternal line of A-Ci'-Ga, rather than through a direct male ancestor.

-Mathews' paternal grandparents had met in Kentucky, where "Old Bill" Williams had sent his daughters for school after his wife A-Ci'n-Ga had died.
-John Joseph Mathews' mother was Pauline Eugenia Girard, whose family had immigrated from France.
+John Joseph Mathews' mother's family had immigrated from France.
 The family had an "active interest in Osage culture."
-The Mathews children were one-eighth Osage by ancestry, as well as Anglo-Scots-Irish and French; they all attended local schools in Pawhuska.
+The Mathews children were one-eighth Osage according to blood quantum laws.
+He was on 1906 Osage rolls and received one osage headright, like every member of the tribe.